 Once I got that special DS-2019, I had to pay a SEVIS (Student and Exchange Visitor Information System) fee for $180 US, then direct deposit $131 US visa fee into a Scotiabank (which, doesnt actually exist outside of North America, a slight problem when you are an International Exhange student), pay $8 cdn to schedule a visa appointment at the embassy to apply for the visa, spend 6 hrs in their dark, silent, surveilled office without any guarantee it would be processed, and then come back 3 days later and wait in an hour line to pick up my passport (at which point I found out I did get the VISA).

 Upon my safe arrival to Berkeley, my first orientation consisted of a small welcome, alot of forms (one legal document which waives my rights to any ideas or inventions I may have during this semester to be the full property of UC Berkeley), and $410US (payable in cash only) for that one page, good old DS-2019.
-I now owe $200 for my “registration fee”, even though they informed us at the orientation meeting that exchange students are NOT registered Cal students, nor do we have any recognized status as UC students for campus benefits like bus passes or gym admission.
+I now owe $200 for my “registration fee”, even though they informed us at the orientation meeting that exchange students are NOT registered Cal students, nor do we have any recognised status as UC students for campus benefits like bus passes or gym admission.
 That also means I cant register for classes online, and will have to run around all week to actual class rooms, begging professors to let me audit their already full classes.
-I won’t get a transcript at the end of all this either, so let’s hope I actually get credit at all for the work I’ve put into realizing my Berkeley dream.
-Moral of the story: It’s alot easier to travel to California as a tourist than a student- avoid student visas!
+I won’t get a transcript at the end of all this either, so let’s hope I actually get credit at all for the work I’ve put into realising my Berkeley dream.
+Moral of the story: It’s a lot easier to travel to California as a tourist than a student.
+Try to avoid “researching scholar’ student visas to the US unless you’ve got plenty of time and money to waste!